How much do you know about EMP protection? Do you know how to protect your gear from an EMP?

 Factual information is hard to come by

-Data and information after that period is still highly classified, so all we have to go on is what has been declassified from this earlier era of tests.
-However, this information, along with a few pieces of recent data, is enough to make some reasonable projections.
+Data and information after that period are still highly classified, so all we have to go on is what has been declassified from this earlier era of tests.
+However, this information and a few pieces of recent data are enough to make some reasonable projections.

 Just as deadly, the Coronal Mass Ejection

 A Coronal Mass Ejection, or CME, is another event that can take out the entire power grid.
 When highly charged plasma particles from the surface of the sun crash into the Earth’s magnetosphere, it induces an electrical current in long lines of metal, like wires and pipes.
-This induction of current will destroy the transformers needed for power transmission on the grid, essentially wiping out the ability for the power grid to remain operational.
+This induction of current will destroy the transformers needed for power transmission on the grid, essentially wiping out the ability of the power grid to remain operational.

-Why bother protecting electronics?
+Video: Why bother protecting electronics from EMP?

 What is a Faraday cage?

 The Faraday cage is named after Michael Faraday, the scientist who discovered its properties for shielding against electromagnetic waves, including electricity.
 You can build simple Faraday cages at home at a very low cost that will work just as well as the expensive ones that the government uses.
 All it takes is some common household items.